 - Add the lentils along with the water in which it is cooked.
 If the lentils are not tender by this point, it is ok.
 Lentils will cook in the soup.

-- Add the stock and give a good stir.
+- Add stock, celery and marjoram, and give a good stir.

 - When the celery is half cooked, add carrots, sliced sausages, salt, pepper powder and stir.
 Continue cooking the soup for another 1 – 2 minutes.